LOWEST PRICE GUARANTEE

 Ambon/Banda: Fly direct to Ambon from Jakarta (or from Sorong or Surabaya).
 Triton Bay: Fly direct to the port of Kaimana in the south of West Papua, from Sorong, connecting to Jakarta.
 Cenderawasih Bay: Fly direct to the port of Manokwari (from Jakarta or via Makassar or Sorong), the port of Nabire (via Ambon or Manokwari) or the port of Biak (via Makassar).

 For more information see our travel information section.
-The last dive of the trip will be at around 11:00 hrs on the second last day of the trip.
+Boarding is from 12 noon until 4 pm; the yachy will depart once all guests are onboard.
+The last dive of the trip will be at around 11 am on the second last day of the trip, then the boat returns to port in the afternoon or evening.
+Final disembarkation will occur between 6-10 am.
 Please wait at least 18 hours before flying after diving.

 Non-diver rate: None.

-Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a Deluxe cabin or pay a supplement of 65% of the published price.
+Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a cabin, or pay a supplement of 65% of the published price for their own cabin.

-Dive clubs and group discounts: Pay for 8 guests and 1 additional person can join the cruise in a Deluxe cabin free of charge (total 9 or more guests).
-See whole boat charter rate below, equivalent to pay for 16 guests and 2 additional persons can join the cruise in a Deluxe cabin free of charge (total 18 guests).
+Dive clubs and group discounts: Pay for 8 guests and 1 additional person can join the cruise in a stateroom free of charge (total 9 or more guests).

 Cabins, Berths, Showers, Bathrooms...